Previous dayMarch 17, 2026Next day

 0.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 2 km WSW of Ruth, Nevada at 19:25 UTC on March 17, 2026.
+This magnitude 2.3 event was detected 2 km WSW of Ruth, Nevada on March 17, 2026, with origin time 19:25 UTC.
 At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 39.270°, -115.016°.
+The epicenter is at 39.270°, -115.016°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17